HITECHCRIME/HC_SG118_Inner_State/README.md

 splashing bold no?

 growth like cold so creepin'
-breaking the law last of
+breaking the last law of
-my tastes kept in safes
+tastes, stakes kept in safes
-and KEYMASTER'S WEEPING'
+KEYMASTER'S WEEPING'

 holes don't fit in the cypher
-of all the things i must've got you tripping on facts that no longer exist
+of all the things
+i must've got you tripping
+on facts that no longer exist